 Reason 1.
 It Felt Like Another Zoom Meeting

 Zoom meetings aren’t inherently bad.
-In fact, they facilitate open, clear communication between a company’s departments and teams.
-However, when it comes to webinars, there’s nothing worse than offering your attendees Zoom-like sessions.
+They facilitate open, clear communication between a company’s departments and teams.
+However, when it comes to live webinars, there’s nothing worse than offering your attendees Zoom-like sessions.

 First, Zoom-like webinars don’t feel like an experience.
 What does this mean?
 When webinars lack the experiential factor, they fail to leave an impression on attendees.
 In other words, they’re basic online gatherings that miss the wow factor and are quickly forgotten.